Galaxy Z Flip 3 is Samsung's $1,000 foldable for the masses

 The original Z Flip is one of my favorite phones and is still the Android phone I carry when I'm between phone reviews.
 The Z Flip 3 brings a laundry list of improvements like a lower price, a more beefed-up design, a larger cover display and 2021 specs.
 But it's the Z Flip 3's price and colors that reveal Samsung's true hopes for the perfectly square phone.
 The Z Flip 3 might be the first foldable phone aimed at a mass audience that has a chance of living up to such hype.

 One of the biggest criticisms for foldable phones is that the prices are too high.
-The Galaxy Z Flip 3 improves that with a lower starting price of $1,000, which is $450 cheaper than last fall's Z Flip 5G.
-(UK and Australian prices for the Z Flip 3 were not announced, but the US price converts roughly to £725 and AU$1,360.)
-That makes the Z Flip 3 cost the same price as a Galaxy S21 Plus or an iPhone 12 Pro.
+The Galaxy Z Flip 3 improves that with a lower starting price of $1,000 (£949), which is $450 cheaper than last fall's Z Flip 5G.
+(Australian prices for the Z Flip 3 were not announced, but the UK price converts roughly to AU$1,785.)
+That makes the Z Flip 3 cost the same as a Galaxy S21 Plus or an iPhone 12 Pro.
 The only other time I've seen a foldable phone at $1,000 is when the Motorola Razr with 5G was on sale for $400 off.

 Need more proof that Samsung wants the Z Flip 3 to entice a wider audience?
 The Z Flip 3 comes in seven different colors: cream, green, lavender or phantom black.
 Samsung also has three exclusive colors that are only available on its website: gray, white and pink.
 The colors give the Z Flip 3's square "drink coaster" design a contemporary fun feel.